 Throw Some Shrimp on the Barbie

-Follow the backbone – lay your prawn on its side and grasp it with one hand.
-Use the other hand to push the knife into the backbone of the prawn.
-Apply a fair bit of pressure to cut throw but make sure you don’t cut all the way through!
+Lay your prawn on its side and grasp it with one hand.
+Use the other hand to push the knife into the backbone of the prawn, where the magic happens.
+Apply a fair bit of pressure to cut through but make sure you don’t cut all the way through!
 You want to expose the flesh while still keeping the prawn intact.

 If you have any questions or would like to leave a review, please do so here!
 I always love answering your food and recipe related questions and hearing your feedback on my recipes.